Failed Background Check After Job Offer: Employers Guide in 2023

 • Failed Credit Check: This could include negative repayment history, and in some cases, bankruptcies.
 If an employee or candidate has a bankruptcy on their credit history, the employer should give them an opportunity to disclose why they filed bankruptcy.
 Some companies will take into consideration things such as divorce, medical issues or other disasters that can lead to bankruptcy.

 • Driving History: For jobs that require regular use of a motor vehicle or heavy equipment, a negative driving record can be a disqualifier for a position.
-Do traffic violations show up on criminal background checks?
-They can, and as an employer, this information can be used to determine suitability for employment.
+Traffic violations may appear on criminal background checks and can be used by employers to assess suitability for employment.

 • Employment Records: While having gaps in your employment history isn’t always a disqualifier, a number of gaps or the appearance of jumping from position to position can indicate poor employment ethics and disqualify a candidate from a position.